Sprouts grocery is opening soon in Mill Creek. You might want to make a road trip

 While perhaps nowhere near you, the outlet, at 13314 Bothell Everett Highway in Mill Creek, could be something worth going to see at least once.

 If you’re going to the Mill Creek store on opening day Aug.
 15, expect lines.
 Long lines.
-Nearly 4,500 people already have marked their interest in attending on its Facebook event post.
+More than 4,500 people already have marked their interest in attending on its Facebook event post.

 The store is one of 13 the grocer is opening nationwide this summer.
 Sprouts has nearly 300 stores in 16 states (17 once its Washington site is open).
 The chain started in Chandler, Arizona, in 2002, and became listed with Nasdaq five years ago.